robotology/idyntree/doc/theory.md

 ### Frames attached to a link and additional frames

 Each link $L$ is associated with a body‑fixed frame, that is identified with the same name and index of the link.
-Furthemore, to a single link multiple "additional frames" (beside the link frame).
+Furthermore, a single link can have multiple "additional frames" (besides the link frame).

 ---